Boundaries and consent

 Rape violation

 At first, the victim is interviewed to shed light on what happened.
 Then the police gather information about the scene, the violation, and who the perpetrator is.
 It could lead to your arrest to prevent you from contaminating evidence.
-What follows is an interrogation and there you have the right of a lawyer who can be present during the interrogation.
+What follows is an interrogation where you have the right of a lawyer who can be present during the interrogation.

 The next step in the investigation is the examination of the scene, gathering witness testimonies other evidence.
 Often the evidence is footage from surveillance cameras and online communication with the victim, before and after the violation.